protieusz/Ballz-Out/README.md

 ~~-Parse and integrate the working QMK Ieneko42c source code into the Ballz Out.
 Source files are located in Temp Dump folder for this repo https://github.com/protieusz/Ballz-Out/tree/main/Temp%20Dump.~~
 Trackpad code is borrowed from Darakuneko and the only modification I did for the QMK is to replace his matrix layout with mine.
 The rest are the same.

 As for the trackball QMK code, I borrowed from aki27's code and the same thing, matrix was modded and some VIAL statements was removed or else it will not compliled.
+No real support for QMK will be giving.
+It is best to ask the QMK discord channel for any specifics to QMK coding.

 Working Prototype: